How does a VPN work? What’s unprotected in the 4-step process?

 4.4.
 Step 4: IP masking – Hiding your true location and identity

 The final step is giving you a new digital identity.
 Every device connected to the internet has a unique IP address, which is like the home address for your device.
-It reveals your general location to every website and service you connect to.
+This IP address reveals your general location to every website and service you connect to.

 When your encrypted data travels through the VPN tunnel and reaches the VPN server, the server strips away your real IP address and replaces it with its own VPN IP address.
 Now, when your data continues to its final destination (like google.com), the website sees the request coming from the VPN server, not from you.

 Here’s a simple example: If you’re in Vietnam but connect to a VPN server in New York, websites will see you as if you’re browsing from New York.
-This is exactly how a VPN hides your IP address, protecting your location and helping you access content that might otherwise be blocked in your region.
+This location spoofing is exactly how a VPN hides your IP address, protecting your location and helping you access content.

 At Safelyo, we believe in full transparency.
-A VPN is an incredibly powerful tool for privacy, but it’s not a magic bullet that solves every digital threat.
+A VPN is a powerful tool, but it’s not a magic bullet that solves every digital threat.
 To use it effectively, it’s just as important to understand its limitations.

 I’ve talked to many users who get a false sense of invincibility once they install a VPN.
 Let’s clear up some common misconceptions.